redis/redis-doc/commands/xgroup.md

 Otherwise the operation is performed and OK is returned.
 There are no hard limits to the number of consumer groups you can associate to a given stream.

+If the specified stream doesn't exist already when creating a group, an `ERR` will return, indicating that the key is required to exist.
+You can add an optional `MKSTREAM` option as the last argument after the ID to create the stream automatically, if it doesn't yet exist.
+Note, this will make it an empty stream, with length 0.
+See the following form:

+    XGROUP CREATE mystream consumer-group-name $ MKSTREAM

 A consumer can be destroyed completely by using the following form:

     XGROUP DESTROY mystream consumer-group-name